CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex

 Can the (approximate) optimality of gradient-based LSO be guaranteed?
-This paper tries to answer this question by developing a convexity regularized latent space optimization (CR-LSO) method, whose main process is shown in Figure \ref{fig:cr_lso}.
+This paper tries to answer this question by developing a convexity regularized latent space optimization (CR-LSO) method, whose main process is shown in Fig. \ref{fig:cr_lso}.
 First, the CR-LSO builds a graph variational autoencoder (G-VAE) to learn the continuous representations of discrete architectures.
 Simultaneously, the learning process of latent space is regularized by the guaranteed convexity of input convex neural networks (ICNNs) \cite{amos2017input}.
 In this way, the G-VAE has to learn a (approximate) convex performance mapping.
-Otherwise, the prediction loss of architecture performance cannot decrease to a sufficiently low level.\footnote{Note that the ICNN can approximate convex functions only.
-If the architecture performance mapping is not convex, the prediction loss will be large.
-Then, if the G-VAE expects to decrease the loss, the embedding method should be changed to make the underlying mapping convex.
-This indicates ``regularizing the learning process of latent space with the guaranteed convexity of the ICNN".} However, the learning process of convexity regularized latent space requires amounts of labeled architectures.
+Otherwise, the prediction loss of architecture performance cannot decrease to a sufficiently low level.\footnote{Note that ICNNs are capable of approximating only convex functions.
+Consequently, if the mapping representing architecture performance is non-convex, the prediction error will be substantial.
+To address this, if the goal is to minimize the prediction loss, the embedding methodology employed in G-VAE must be adapted in such a way as to ensure that the induced mapping is rendered convex.
+This implies implementing a form of regularization in learning the latent space by leveraging the guaranteed convexity of ICNNs.} However, the learning process of convexity regularized latent space requires amounts of labeled architectures.
 To avoid this problem, a GNN-based predictor is built to predict the performance of unlabeled architectures.
 Thus, the learning process of latent space is indeed based on a semi-supervised manner.